germyryu/Ping-Pong/README.md

-This repository contains all the coding challenges and projecets I have done.
+This repository contains all the coding challenges and projects I have done.